equinor/PowerPlatformFusionDev/README.md

 ## Why

-Provide a basic framework for teams that includes both citizen and professional developers.
-Based on professional development best practice with the least amount of [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load) for both citizen and professional developers.
-This can also be helpful in mitigating [technical debt](https://en.wikipedia.org/wiki/Technical_debt) and prepare for smoother operation and maintenance by developers not included from the start of the project.
+* Provide a basic framework for teams that includes both citizen and professional developers.

+* Leverage professional development best practices with the least amount of [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load) for both citizen and professional developers.
+* Help mitigate [technical debt](https://en.wikipedia.org/wiki/Technical_debt) and prepare for smoother operation and maintenance by developers not included from the start of the project.
-The development and maintenance of this repository will also help ensure compliance to Equinor governance.
+* The development and maintenance of this repository will also help ensure compliance to Equinor governance.

 ## What

 Primarily this repository contains examples and configurations that align with Equinor development governance and strategies.
-It never be a complete framework suitable for any solution, but it can help get your team started on projects.
+It will never be a complete framework suitable for any solution, but it can help get your team started on projects.

 ## Content